+- Freedom Hall Charitable Gaming

+- OHV/ORV programs

+- "Hoosier Motorcyclist": Our best communication link to the membership

+- Website/Internet presence

+- ABATE Legal Services: 24/7 phone number 317-635-9000

+- Legislative Information Network Committee (LINC)

+- Insurance and Other Discounts

 - The Boogie®: The Midwest's Best Biker Fest

 - Toy Drives

-- Community Charities
+- · Community Charities

 - Membership Drives

 - Seminars

 - Sanctioned Events

-- Accidental Death and Dis-
+- Accidental Death and Dismemberment Benefit

-- memberment Policy

 - Toll-Free 800-23-ABATE

 - Awards Banquet

-- Supporters of Motorcycle

-- Riders Foundation (MRF)
+- Supporters of Motorcycle Riders Foundation (MRF)

 - Local meetings

 - · Stickers, pins and patches

-- Family: 20,000+ members

-with same concerns and goals
+- Family: 10,000+ members with same concerns and goals

-- MDA: Contributed over \$5,000,000 to this cause alone - Many others
+- MDA: Contributed almost \$5,000,000 to this cause alone

+- Riley Hospital for Children has raised over \$7,000,000 through the Miracle Ride

+- · Many others

 As you can see many benefits go with joining ABATE of Indiana.
 After the wheel has been constructed, it will now turn.
 We have to connect it to the people that will benefit from ABATE.
 Our connection to the people will be the chain that surrounds the sprockets and connects the two wheels.
 The chain represents the county reps, workers and active members of ABATE.
-These are the key people in getting the word to non-members and inactive members of ABATE.
+These are the key people in getting the word to nonmembers and inactive members of ABATE.